 - Keep your anti-malware and anti-virus software up to date – this helps to stop malicious software being installed on your computer without your knowledge

 - Never give your internet banking credentials such as your passwords, account numbers, card reader generated passcodes, codes sent by text message to your mobile and PINS over email or phone – your bank or building society should never ask for these details

 - Create a strong password for your email account – include a mix of upper and lower case letters as well as numbers and symbols.

 Find out more information about how we combat online fraud.

-If you think fraudsters have accessed your account, you can report online fraud to Action Fraud.
+If you think fraudsters have accessed your account, you can report online fraud to Action Fraud on 0300 123 2040.